theray1/Isabelle-Notebook/README.md

 Hey there fellow isabelle player!
 Isabelle's notebook was created in a few days, and is far from being perfect.
 It was initially thought and designed for personal use only (which is to say, it was poorly designed).

-Upon getting to a usable state of the app, i eventually decided to make it public, so that i could get feedback on it.
+Upon getting the app to a usable, i eventually decided to make it public, so that i could get feedback on it.

 Additionnaly, Isabelle's notebook uses a Google spreadsheet as a database, meaning that all the data displayed on the app comes from here : https://docs.google.com/spreadsheets/d/1ePqzJlxj6JexMgIXOzJq99ENSXcvVWA0yTEttUhtI_M/edit?usp=sharing